Please wear a mask on campus regardless of your vaccination status.

 Institutional data is an organizational asset and therefore owned and managed by the College.
 The Data Management Policy and accompanying procedures articulates the protection of the College’s institutional data from accidental or intentional unauthorized access, damage, alteration or disclosure while preserving the ability of authorized users to access and use institutional data for appropriate purposes and setting guidelines for publishing and reporting institutional data.

 - College administration is responsible for identifying authorized users and may limit the distribution of institutional data at its discretion.

 - The College will establish appropriate procedures to collect, maintain, and protect institutional data.
 These procedures are intended to protect the privacy of its students, faculty, staff, and patrons to the greatest extent possible, as well as to advance the mission of the College using institutional data.

 - College employees working with or using institutional data in any manner must comply with all federal, Michigan, and other applicable laws.
-Examples include the federal Family Education Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA), and the College’s Policy on Responsible Use of Computing Resources.
+Examples include the federal Family Education Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), and the college’s policy on Acceptable Use of Technology Resources.

 - College employees are responsible for ascertaining, understanding, and complying with all laws, rules, policies, standards, contracts and licenses applicable to their own and their subordinates' specific uses of institutional data.

-- All published findings or hypothesis shared with external parties must be approved in advanced by the Office of Institutional Research.
+- All published findings or hypothesis shared with outside organizations, not including federal or state agencies, must be approved in advance by the Institutional Review Board.

-- Data will at all times be used in an ethical manner that represents the best interest of the student and the mission of the College.
+- Data will at all times be used in an ethical manner that represents the best interest of the students, employees, and the mission of the College.

 - All institutional data must be managed and maintained in accordance with the College’s Records Retention policy.